You’re a talented coach or consultant.

 If that sounds like you, then you’re in the right place.

-My name is Lauren Lambie.
-And I’m thrilled to have you here.
+Hi, I’m Lauren.
+Welcome!
+I’m thrilled to have you here.

 Since 2006 I’ve worked in the web.
 Before venturing it alone as an “entrepreneur” I worked for digital agencies and high tech startups in South Wales, UK.